jacciz/Crash-Data-Pulls/README.md

 This is a template to do a data pull.
 This notebook uses functions from an R script (Crash_Analysis_Functions.R).

 ## Data_Pull_Snippets
 These are chunks of code that should be placed in RStudio's snippets file.
-Read the templace for more info on these.
+Read Crash_Data_Template.Rmd for more info on these.
+There are snippets for making charts, making tables, importing mapping data, and saving as excel workbook.

 ## Save from CSV to FST Batch.R
 This script will batch open CSV files in file_loc, put it in a df, export as fst with filename (i.e. 17vehicle)

 ## Saving Crash Narratives.R
-This script will open SAS narrative files, put it in a df, export as fst as a shortened names (i.e. 17vehicle)
+This script will open SAS narrative files, put it in a df, export as fst as a shortened names (i.e. 17narrative)

 ## Export SAS to FST Script
 Powershell program that will update current year crash data.
 It runs a SAS script and an R script to export data into fst format.